Basic Wood Fence Repair Tips

 January 9, 2023

-Because wood fences are susceptible to environmental wear over time, it's important to know some basic repairs you can do yourself to extend its lifespan.
+Because wood fences are susceptible to environmental wear over time, it's important to know some basic DIY repairs to extend its lifespan.
 This can range from repairing basic surface damage, replacing boards, or adding extra support to a post.

 If there are some minor cracks or knotholes in your fence, you can easily fix this with just a bit of wood filler or putty.
 Granted, these fixes will be noticeable unless you stain or paint your fence afterwards.
 Here's how to fix a knothole with wood putty: